Nachoxt17/solidity-hardhat-ether.js-base-project/README.md

 # Base-Smart-Contract

-+-Users can Connect their Wallets and **Write Here What Users can do in your D.A.P.P.**.
+- Users can Connect their Wallets and **Write Here What Users can do in your D.A.P.P.**.

 ## For Testing the Successful S.C.
 DEMO Deployed in the Mumbai Polygon TestNet:

 Smart Contract deployed with the account: ------------------ https://mumbai.polygonscan.com/address/------------------

--You can get Mumbai Test Matic Here: https://faucet.polygon.technology
+- You can get Mumbai Test Matic Here: https://faucet.polygon.technology

 - How to Interact with the Deployed Smart Contract: